Safety for Remote Employees

 - Use proper wattage for lamps and lighting.

-- Test smoke alarms at least every 3months, change batteries annually, and replace units every 10 years.
+- Test smoke alarms at least every three months, change batteries annually and replace units every 10 years.

-Checking in regularly with those employees working remotely can help them maintain a positive outlook, and ensure that your company’s most valuable assets are happy, healthy and working at their best.
+For employers, protecting remote employees against potential physical and mental hazards help decrease their risk of burnout, feelings of isolation and physical injury.
+Checking in regularly with those employees can help them maintain a positive outlook, ensuring that your company’s most valuable assets are happy, healthy and working at their best.

 Source: GTPE Communications